ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 Data
 -------

-Data for the Halloween Storm is publicly in S3 data buckets.
+Data for the Halloween Storm is publicly available in S3 data buckets.
 The Rapid Refresh (`RAP <https://rapidrefresh.noaa.gov/>`_) data can be downloaded from the `SRW App data bucket <https://registry.opendata.aws/noaa-ufs-shortrangeweather/>`_ using ``wget``:

-..
-COMMENT: Revisit data - it's getting pulled from a bucket!

 .. code-block:: console

    wget https://noaa-ufs-srw-pds.s3.amazonaws.com/develop-20240618/halloween_rap.tgz
+   tar -xzf halloween_rap.tgz

 This will untar the ``halloween_rap.tgz`` data into a directory named ``RAP``.

+The SRW App can pull HRRR data directly from the `HRRR data bucket <https://registry.opendata.aws/noaa-hrrr-pds/>`_.
+Users do not need to download the data separately.

 Load the workflow
 ---------------------